Elvis Brew in George has the closest viewing deck for large aircraft in SA

 Your 2018 Guide to Viewing the Spring Flowers in the Cape Region

 Don’t miss the chance to get up close and personal with South Africa’s budding beauties

-There’s no need to mission to Namaqualand to observe Mother Nature at her proudest: spring flowers leave thick braids of colour over the sandy slopes and rocky sandstone flats of the West Coast National Park; and they throw back their vibrant heads, carpeting 30000 hectares of veld in shocks of white and yellow, under the great, big skies of the Tankwa Karoo National Park.
+You don't need to travel far to observe Mother Nature at her proudest.
+Spring flowers leave thick braids of colour over the sandy slopes and rocky sandstone flats of the West Coast National Park; and they throw back their vibrant heads, carpeting 30000 hectares of veld in shocks of white and yellow, under the great, big skies of the Tankwa Karoo National Park.

 The West Coast reserve is just over an hour’s drive from Cape Town, and although Tankwa Karoo is four hours’ drive from the Mother City, it still trumps the seven-hour trek to Namaqualand.

 Whether you have never experienced the tapestry of colour or maybe you have seen it many times, best you put the pedal to the metal before the petals pale and wilt...

 If you want to know when to go, where to go, how to view or anything else about flower season, read below: